open/close all folders

 - Screams Like a Little Girl: His wails are always very silly and over the top.

 - Small Name, Big Ego: Barry treats himself like he's a world class trainer.
 Paul barely even acknowledges his existence.
+No to mention even after Ash proves himself a better trainer than him, Barry would still think its the oppostie, for a time.

 - Strong Family Resemblance: He has spiky blond hair similar to Palmer's.